About Us Sections

 My story is your story

 Hi, Dave Edwards here, founder and CEO of HVASF.
 I have worked in health care, mostly serving lower income individuals and families, since 1983.
-Having served in 5 states and in very different settings the common challenges of people everywhere became evident.
+Having served in 5 states and on three continents and in very different settings the common challenges of people everywhere became evident.
 My colleagues and I recognized the physical, financial, and structural barriers to people achieving their goals and becoming their best selves.
 It became clear, however, that the greatest barriers were those of the mind that kept people from engaging, achieving, and moving forward – whatever their outward circumstances.

 From 2007 through 2018 I primarily focused on creating integration between medical, dental, and behavioral health services.
 I was dedicated to meeting the “whole person” needs of people and creating a system that consistently met those needs.
 During this time, I learned a great deal more about motivation, systems, and behavioral health.
 In 2018 I had an epiphany (My WOW moment) that at the core of any successful change effort is personal motivation, what psychologists refer to as intrinsic motivation.
 This kind of motivation cannot come from a rousing speech, someone else's goals, or any other outside sources.
 This motivation is personal and comes from inside of each person.
 It is directly tied to what is important to each person.

-After further research I discovered that the core elements of personal motivation are self-efficacy and self-worth.
+After further research I discovered that the core elements of personal motivation are values, self-efficacy, and self-worth.
 The focus on self-worth, however, is fraught with challenges and efforts to influence it often leading to excesses like narcissism or hubris.
 Tightly related to self-worth is self-compassion which science has shown we can influence without the negative consequences of self-worth interventions.

 Estimates vary widely but most agree that millions of people suffer from low self-esteem, self-efficacy, and self-compassion, and as a result struggle in ways that are common but not necessary.
 The challenge with personal motivation is that you cannot bolt it on, it must come from within.
 So how do we help people do something that only they can do?
 First, it must be affordable.
 Then it must be easy to start and sustain.
 Finally, it must be effective.
 It became obvious that using some form of affirmations using the power of technology and current behavioral science would be the best way to help the most people, Thus HVASF was born.
 Want to know what HVASF stands for, see our FAQ.
 Thanks for reading about my journey.
 If you would like to participate in this amazing journey of becoming your best self, you are invited to become a member and participate in the powerful affirmations.